What Is Cat6 Plenum Cable And Why It Is More Expensive Than Cat6 Riser Cable?

-For safety concern, many people would like to buy flame retardant cables, of which plenum cable and riser cable are top two flame retardant classes people may prefer.
-And of all the Ethernet cable categories, Cat6 cables are mostly adopted to apply in the two classes.
-Then, what is Cat6 plenum cable?
+For safety concerns, many users tend to buy flame-retardant cables, of which plenum cable and riser cable are the top two flame retardant classes that they may prefer.
+Cat6 cables are widely applied in these two classes among the Ethernet cable categories.
+So, what is the Cat6 plenum cable?
 What is Cat6 riser cable?
-Why is the former one more expensive than the latter one?
+Cat6 plenum cable vs Cat6 riser cable, why is the former more expensive than the latter?

 Flame Retardant Ethernet Cable Jacket Coatings